rndmcnlly/bddc/README.md

  * Create a poetry script to automate the weird setup process.
  * Investigate source of startup delay.
- * Create an `examples/` folder with usage inspirations.
-Some ideas:
+ * Add more usage examples:
     - Use `bddc` as a handy interactive calculator (performance many operations using the default context shorthand).
     - Use `bddc` in batch mode from a larger POSIX shell script with stdio piped through other common shell tools like [`jq`](https://jqlang.github.io/jq/).
-    - Use `bddc` in service mode, possibly loading a huge serialized BDD created in a preprocesing step before answering several incremental queries in the same session.
+    - Use `bddc` as a long-lived subrocess, possibly loading a huge serialized BDD created in a preprocesing step before answering several incremental queries in the same session.
-    - Invent a naming convention where `foo.bddc.py` identifies a Python-syntax script that is meant to be executed in `bddc` rather than normal Python.
  * For Python, add some helper functions for load/dump of circuits in a way that preserves the meaning of a Context, not just the raw BDD.
 Can we just stuff the data from `context.vars` into the JSON data that is used by the lower-level BDD serde?

 # Credits